 Many times, pilots don’t realize until it’s too late that the terrain is rising faster than the airplane can climb.
 The result is often a desperate climbing turn that leads to a stall/spin accident.
 Whenever you’re flying below the canyon rim, choose one side to fly along, and slow down.
+What side you choose will depend on wind and sun angle.
+Below the canyon rim, shadows can obscure terrain features and trick our eyes into thinking we’re further away from terrain than we are, and it’s better to fly in favorable lighting when possible.
 The configuration for canyon flight typically involves a slightly lower power setting and, in some cases, “lift” flaps (typically the first setting).
 Never fly in the middle of a canyon: doing so halves the space you have for a 180 or canyon turn, should you need it.

 What is a canyon turn, anyway?
 You may have been told that it’s like a chandelle, but that’s not quite right.
 A canyon turn is a low velocity, high performance, 1G+, 180-degree turn that may include a descent.
 It is meant to create an escape for a pilot who has inadvertently flown into a box canyon.
 It is an emergency maneuver, not a get out of a jail free card.
 Mountain pilots should make decisions to avoid using a canyon turn if at all possible—but should also recognize immediately when one is needed.
 A moment of hesitation could mean the difference between life and death.